roddhjav/apparmor.d/CONTRIBUTING.md

 In order to ensure a common structure across the profiles, all new profile should try to follow the guideline presented here.

-The rules in the profile should be sorted as follow:
+The rules in the profile should be sorted in rule *block* as follow:
 - include
+- set rlimit
 - capability
 - network
 - mount
 - remount
 - umount
 - pivot_root
+- change_profile
+- signal
 - ptrace
-- signal
 - unix
-- dbus (send, receive) send receice
+- dbus
+- file
+- Local include

+This rule order is taken from AppArmor with minor changes as we tend to:
+- Divide the file block in multiple sub categories
+- Put the block with the longer rules (files, dbus) after the other blocks

+**The file block**

+Try to sort the file rules as follow:
-- @{exec_path} mr, the entry point of the profile
+- `@{exec_path} mr`, the entry point of the profile
 - The binaries and library required: `/{usr/,}bin/`, `/{usr/,}lib/`, `/opt/`...
   It is the only place where you can have `mr`, `rix`, `rPx`, `rUx`, `rPUX` rules.
 - The shared resources: `/usr/share`...